 Preview: Thursday 21 March 2019.
 6-9pm.

 Kato Six (b.
 1986 in Bruges, BE) lives and works in Brussels.
-She obtained a MA in 3D-multimedia in 2010 and a MA graphic design in 2008 from School of Arts / KASK, Ghent, BE.
+She obtained an MA in 3D-multimedia in 2010 and an MA in graphic design in 2008 from School of Arts / KASK, Ghent, BE and was a participant at Skowhegan School of Painting and Sculpture,, USA in 2017.
 Her work has been exhibited at; Komplot, Brussels; CHANGE-CHANGE, Budapest; VITRINE, Basel; c-o-m-p-o-s-i-t-e, Brussels; KIOSK, Ghent, BE; and P/////AKT, Amsterdam.
 She was an artist in residency at Wiels in Brussels and RU in New York.